 We’ll travel into Europe and ahead to the medieval period.
 At this time, people preferred pale skin as an indicator of wealth, so sun protection took the form of clothing.
 Since this often meant several layers, we begin to see more effective—albeit less comfortable—sun protection taking shape.

-Sun Protection in the 20th Century
+Sun Safety in the 20th Century

 Let’s skip way ahead to the early 1900s (hey, we said this would be brief!).
 This is when scientists begin linking sun exposure, cellular damage and cancer.
 These findings led to an increased demand for sunblock.
 The first of which was invented by an Australian chemist named Milton Blake, but with little proven effectiveness.
 Later, Austrian scientist and climber Franz Greiter developed a cream with some actual UV protection.
 It was only about SPF 2, but at least it was a start.
 During WW2, American pharmacist Benjamin Green created a sunblock for soldiers in the South Pacific, which would eventually become Coppertone.